ameseee/kwk-curriculum-site/web-app/lessons/local-storage/index.md

   <p>Do the same thing on a different site and compare the outputs - are they the same or different?</p>
 </div>

 `localStorage` stores an object with key/value pairs.
-They key is like a label and the value holds the actual data we want to be stored. `localStorage` is a database that holds information for a given **domain**, or web address.
+The key is like a label and the value holds the actual data we want to be stored. `localStorage` is a database that holds information for a given **domain**, or web address.

 `localStorage` supports the following methods: